team-sviluppo/cc_scrapycat/README.md

 On the plugin settings you can set:

 - **Ingest PDF**: If this setting is enabled, the plugin will also ingest PDFs found on the website.
+- **Skip GET Parameters**: If this setting is enabled, the plugin will skip URLs that contain GET parameters (URLs with a question mark, like "example.com/page?param=value").
+This is useful to avoid duplicate content and prevent crawling dynamic pages that might generate infinite loops.

 # Examples